Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 • Maldives

-• Sri Lanka (Electronic Travel Authorization)
+• Sri Lanka (Electronic Travel Authorisation)

 • Nepal